emiliensocchi/azure-tiering/README.md

 ## 🎯 Objectives

 > [!NOTE]
-> See the [release post](https://www.emiliensocchi.io/tiering-entra-roles-and-application-permissions-based-on-attack-paths/) for full information
+> See the [original post](https://www.emiliensocchi.io/tiering-entra-roles-and-application-permissions-based-on-attack-paths/) for more information

 #### Objective 1: provide a better understanding of security implications